terracommunis/terracommunis.github.io/HubbleHQ/HubbleHQ.md

 # Loop to scroll to the bottom of the page multiple times to load all dynamic content
 last_height = driver.execute_script("return document.body.scrollHeight")
 while True:
-    # Scroll down to bottom of the page
+    # Scroll down to the bottom of the page
     driver.execute_script("window.scrollTo(0, document.body.scrollHeight);")
     time.sleep(2)  # Wait to allow listings to load